cmu-delphi/delphi-epidata/docs/api/v5-signals/signal_doc_standard.md

 ---

-## Relationship to V4 (or V3)
+## Relationship to V4

-How the V5 method differs from the V4 (or V3) estimator, signal set, geographies, and revision handling.
-Omit this section for a source with no predecessor.
+How the V5 method differs from the V4 (or V3) estimator, indicator set, geographies, and revision handling.
+Name the section `## Relationship to V3` if reproducing a V3 endpoint.
+Omit this section entirely for a source with no predecessor.

 ---